Being a digital marketer can be lonely…

-If your digital marketing team consists of 1 or you are a freelancer regularly working from home, you may recognise the feeling of not having anyone to talk to who truly understands your work.
-Rachel Finch spoke about this during her talk at brightonSEO and Alexandra Tachalova recently published a blog post about the struggles she had to overcome as a remote international consultant not feeling like a true part of the industry.
+If your digital marketing team consists of one, or you are a freelance digital marketer regularly working from home, you may recognise the feeling of not having anyone to talk to who truly understands your work.
+Rachel Pearson spoke about this during her talk at brightonSEO and Alexandra Tachalova recently published a blog post about the struggles she had to overcome as a remote international consultant not feeling like a true part of the industry.

-I find I can work very happily as a team of 1, I love the feeling of ownership it brings but a good brainstorm with a colleague can bring out the best and most creative ideas in anyone.
+I find I can work very happily as a team of one, I love the feeling of ownership it brings but a good chat with a colleague can bring out the best and most creative ideas in anyone.
 That’s why I’ve always made a conscious effort to throw myself into the digital community via social media.

-There are LOADS of ways you can feel part of the virtual digital community through social media, whether it’s joining in with weekly Twitter chats, posting in Facebook groups, sharing or asking for advice on LinkedIn.
+There are LOADS of ways digital marketers can feel part of the virtual digital community through social media, whether it’s joining in with weekly Twitter chats, posting in Facebook groups, sharing or asking for advice on LinkedIn.

-I’ve found Twitter to be the most helpful in making me feel like I’m not alone in my role as Digital Marketing Executive, I’ve found brilliant industry experts and people in the same position as me looking for a remote, online colleague for empathy, shared learning or just to bounce ideas around with.
+I’ve found Twitter to be the most helpful in making me feel like I’m not alone in my role at clockworkTalent, I’ve found brilliant industry experts and people in the same position as me looking for a remote, online colleague for empathy, shared learning or just to bounce ideas around with.

-Bonus top tip if you’re looking for likeminded pals on social media – Search your job title on LinkedIn and connect with people with similar industries/jobs/skills/interests etc as you.
-I did this when I first began my career in digital marketing with clockworkTalent as an Apprentice and connected with people in the same position.
+Bonus top tip if you’re looking for like-minded pals on social media – Search your job title on LinkedIn and connect with people with similar industries/jobs/skills/interests etc as you.
+I did this when I first began my career in digital marketing as an Apprentice and connected with people in the same position.
 I’ve stayed in touch and have seen their work develop alongside my own.

 As a starting point for immersing yourself into the digital community or to expand you from your comfort zone and existing network, here are my 25 people from all walks of life within digital marketing who I think you should be following on Twitter…